 Abell Foundation

-For years 2022-2023, Solar Oysters received grant funding from the Abell Foundation in partnership with Chesapeake Bay Foundation (CBF) to support their oyster gardening program and further develop the SOPS prototype.
-CBF provided spat-on-shell oysters to SOPS in October 2021 which were grown until November 2022 to produce an estimated 40,000 oysters.
-In the same day, the 2022 cohort was outplanted at Fort Carroll in the Baltimore Harbor, a CBF oyster restoration reef, while a new cohort for 2023 was onboarded to SOPS.
-The 2023 cohort was very densely set at an estimated 490,000 spat.
-CBF and Solar Oysters also facilitated Baltimore City STEM teacher visits to SOPS to discuss the design and biological concepts of the technology.
+For the years 2022-2023, Solar Oysters received grant funding from the Abell Foundation in partnership with Chesapeake Bay Foundation (CBF) to support their oyster gardening program and further develop the SOPS prototype.
+CBF provided spat-on-shell oysters to SOPS in October 2021, which were grown until November 2022 and produced around 36,100 oysters.
+That same November, the 2022 batch was outplanted at Fort Carroll in the Baltimore Harbor, on a protected DNR oyster restoration reef, while a new batch for 2023 was onboarded to SOPS.
+The 2023 batch was very densely set, producing 356,000 oysters, and was outplanted on June 26, 2023, at the same restoration reef near Fort Carroll.
 As part of this grant, Solar Oysters hosted University of Maryland Baltimore County (UMBC) Interdisciplinary Consortium for Applied Research in the Environment (ICARE) graduate student to design and conduct an experiment using the 2022 oyster cohort.
 The experiment aimed to evaluate how rotation of oyster cages on SOPS affects oyster growth.
-The CBF oysters were sampled every 3 weeks from April to October for height measurements.
+The CBF oysters were sampled every 3 weeks from April 2022 to October 2022 for height measurements.
 Traditional cages were also suspended from the side of SOPS for comparison.
-Preliminary results show higher survival in oysters grown on SOPS than in traditional and static cages. |
+Results showed a higher survival rate, 85-90%, in oysters grown on SOPS than in traditional and static cages.
+CBF and Solar Oysters also facilitated Baltimore City STEM teacher visits to SOPS to discuss the design and biological concepts of the technology.
+Over the past two years, Solar Oysters was able to increase the numbers of oysters grown for restoration in the Baltimore Harbor by more than 60%.
+The SOPS technology has been proven to grow healthy, market size oysters, at an 85- 90% survival rate.
+Although this grant has concluded, Solar Oysters and CBF will continue their partnership to advance oyster restoration and improve bay water quality |

 Chesapeake Oyster Innovation Award Program